Geoalert/mapflow-docs-en/source/userguides/search_mosaic.rst

 |

-To run the processing over the whole area of analysis – just clear the selection and use the **Data Source: 🌏 Global mosaic 2022** as usual.
+To run the processing over the whole area of analysis – just clear the selection and use the **Data Source: 🌏 Global mosaic 2022** or the **Data Source: 🌏 ArcGIS World Imagery**.